 Time spent in the domain industry: 25 years

 Describe your company.
 How long have you been there and what led you to this career choice?

-Our company operates the new domain name extension .GLOBAL.
-Having been a long time in the domain name industry and founded multiple companies over the last 28 years, I wanted to create a namespace well suited for startups that have ambitions to grow past a local presence.
-I have been with .GLOBAL since I founded it with a few colleagues in 2011, until now.
+Our company operates the new domain name extension .GLOBAL Having been a long time in the domain name industry and founded multiple companies over the last 28 years, I wanted to create a names space well suited for startups that has ambitions to grow past a local presence.
+I have been with .GLOBAL since I founded it with a few colleagues in 2011 until now.